FOR FAMILIES

 • Specific attention difficulties

-• Developmental language delay/disorder
+• Developmental language delay/difference

-• Developmental Speech delay/disorder
+• Developmental Speech delay/difference

 • Autism